 And some girls, hearing the word “Paris”, might even think first of a kiss – and then remember their plan to acquire the latest LV handbag.

 TheEQ:IQ collection was classic but playful – it was a a relief to see fewer risks being taken and emphasis on fabrication and wearable items in a Beijing fashion show.
 But this was not old chapeau.
 In fact, the hat print was one of the standout motifs of a night characterized by fresh and playful prints.

 EQ:IQ’s cloud print tops and dresses inspired both romantically dreary days gliding down the Seine, arm-in-arm with a lover and Chinese ink paintings.
 One could not help but consider the longstanding cultural affinity between the two cultures on opposite sides of Eurasia.

 Wallpaper print dresses were right out of ’70s Paris, while the sweater-skirt covered in little elephants was an adorable reminder of that symbol of all things civilizingly Gallic, his majesty Babar.

 The styling combined femininity, evident in the cuts of the dresses – especially shoulder details, with a rough kind of allure that came through in chunky knits, suede vests, and over-sized jewelry.

 In Paris, it almost never gets as hot as it was in that room at Yan Club.
-Of course, while I was wearing a whisper thin shirt and furiously fanning myself with the invitation, Jeffrey remained perfectly composed and fully suited.
+Of course, while I was wearing a whisper thin shirt and furiously fanning myself with the invitation, Jeffrey Ying remained perfectly composed while fully suited.
 Perhaps not moving – or worrying – is the true way to keep cool.